akka/alpakka/docs/src/main/paradox/sns.md

 Java
 : @@snip [snip](/sns/src/test/java/docs/javadsl/SnsPublisherTest.java) { #init-client }

-Alpakka SQS and SNS are set up to use @extref:[Akka HTTP](akka-http:) as default HTTP client via the thin adapter library [AWS Akka-Http SPI implementation](https://github.com/matsluni/aws-spi-akka-http).
+This connector is set up to use @extref:[Akka HTTP](akka-http:) as default HTTP client via the thin adapter library [AWS Akka-Http SPI implementation](https://github.com/matsluni/aws-spi-akka-http).
 By setting the `httpClient` explicitly (as above) the Akka actor system is reused, if not set explicitly a separate actor system will be created internally.

+The client has built-in support for retrying with exponential backoff, see @ref[AWS Retry configuration](aws-retry-configuration.md) for more details.

 It is possible to configure the use of Netty instead, which is Amazon's default.
 Add an appropriate Netty version to the dependencies and configure @javadoc[NettyNioAsyncHttpClient](software.amazon.awssdk.http.nio.netty.NettyNioAsyncHttpClient).